Skip to content

 The NYC taxi-fare prediction is a Kaggle classic.
 The goal is simple: given a couple of features (number of passengers, pick-up/drop-off locations) can you predict the cost of the fare?

-Open Dataset in Edge Demo Video
+Open Dataset in conode Demo Video

 Baseline Prediction

-When we upload the data into Edge the import process will convert the csv table into a graph.
+When we upload the data into conode the import process will convert the csv table into a graph.
 It will also figure out other sets of views that might be interesting - in this case the locations of the dropoff locations:

 Map View